ynx0/graph-store-documentation/3_validator_walkthrough.md

 Let’s take a look at the permissions table in the diagram.

-Chat Message [@ ~]
+Chat Message `[@ ~]`
 - Add Privileges
-  - Admins and Writers have %yes add permissions for all nodes at the top level, meaning that they have the ability to post chat messages, even if they did not create the chat channel
+  - Admins and Writers have `%yes` add permissions for all nodes at the top level, meaning that they have the ability to post chat messages, even if they did not create the chat channel
-  - Readers have %no add privileges for any nodes at the root level, so they do not have the ability to post chat messages
+  - Readers have `%no` add privileges for any nodes at the root level, so they do not have the ability to post chat messages
 - Remove Privileges
   - Admins and Writers have %self remove privileges, meaning that they may only delete chat messages that they posted, not anyone else’s
-  - Readers have %no remove privileges for any nodes, meaning they cannot delete any chat messages
+  - Readers have `%no` remove privileges for any nodes, meaning they cannot delete any chat messages

 This follows our general intuition of how permissions for chat messages should be structured.
-For example, it wouldn’t make sense to give readers %self, because they do not have the ability to create nodes in the first place, so they will never be in a position to delete any nodes.
+For example, it wouldn’t make sense to give readers `%self`, because they do not have the ability to create nodes in the first place, so they will never be in a position to delete any nodes.

 Let’s see how this permissioning system is implemented in the validator code.

-Here is the `grow` arm of mar/validator/chat.hoon
+Here is the `grow` arm of `mar/validator/chat.hoon`
 ```
 |_  i=indexed-post              :: A
 ++  grow